ztollef/face-recognition/README.md

 Live site: https://ztollef.github.io/face-recognition/

+Based on coursework from Zero to Mastery class by Andrei Neagoie

 Potential future updates:
   -implement Sign-In and Register with back-end and database -implement ranking system based on who uploads the most photos